Shorthand-typist: a common job for women before the computer age

 Once a short-hand typist had typed the letters or documents, she normally placed them inside a hard-covered book, designed for the purpose, with each document separated by a page.
 This book was presented to the man who instigated the dictation, who checked everything and signed the letters.

 If he had second thoughts, an entire page often had to be retyped.
-With single letter corrections, though, there were special strips of white-coated paper that could be rubbed over the wrong letter to cover it with white and effectively erase it.
+With single letter corrections, though, he marked them with a soft pencil that could be rubbed out.
+There were special strips of white-coated paper that could be pressed over incorrect words to cover them and effectively erase them.
 There was also a white masking fluid called Tipp-ex or Snowpake that could be painted on, which dried on the paper.

 Once the wrong letter had been erased, the correct one had to be typed on top.
 It was normally near impossible to align the document precisely in the typewriter.
 So the new letter was never quite in line with the rest of the typing, but no-one seemed to be particularly critical because these mistakes were so common.